ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Template:

 * Label: The identifier for this validation method
 * Identifier Type: The type of identifier that this method applies to.
-For non-ACME validation methods, this field should be set to "N/A".
 * ACME: "Y" if the validation method corresponds to an ACME challenge type;
   "N" otherwise.
 * Reference: Where the validation method is defined

+This registry may also contain reserved entries (e.g., to avoid collisions).
+Such entries should have the"ACME" field set to "N" and the "Identifier Type" set to "RESERVED".

 Initial Contents